axibase/atsd/api/data/README.md

 #### Data API Authorization

 * The user must have the [**API_DATA_READ**/**API_DATA_WRITE**](../../administration/user-authorization.md#api-roles) role when making requests to `Data API` endpoints.
-* The user must have read/write [**entity permission**](../../administration/user-authorization.md#entity-permissions) for the entities specified in the request and/or returned in the results.
+* The user must have read/write [**entity permission**](../../administration/user-authorization.md#entity-permissions) for the entities specified in the request and returned in the results.

 #### Meta API Authorization